md-saidur-rahman/md-saidur-rahman.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 This is Saidur Rahman.
-I am a Postdoctoral Fellow at [SwatLab](http://swat.polymtl.ca/) , [Polytechnique Montreal](https://www.polymtl.ca/en) where I am working with [Prof. Foutse Khomh](http://www.khomh.net/).
-I received my PhD in Software Engineering from [University of Saskatchewan](https://www.cs.usask.ca/) under the supervision of [Prof. Chanchal Roy](https://clones.usask.ca/).
+I am a Postdoctoral Fellow at <a href="http://swat.polymtl.ca/" target="_blank">SwatLab</a>, <a href="https://www.polymtl.ca/en" target="_blank">Polytechnique Montreal</a> where I am working with <a href="http://www.khomh.net/" target="_blank">Prof. Foutse Khomh</a>.
+I received my PhD in Software Engineering from <a href="https://www.cs.usask.ca/" target="_blank">University of Saskatchewan</a> in 2018 under the supervision of <a href="https://clones.usask.ca/" target="_blank">Prof. Chanchal Roy</a>.
 My research interest includes Applied Machine Learning, Software Maintenance, Code Clones, Emperical Software Engineering, and Software Engineering for Machine Learning.

-Currently, I am working as a Postdoctoral Research Intern at [SAP Labs, Montreal](https://www.sap.com/canada/about.html).
+Currently, I am working as a Postdoctoral Research Intern at <a href="https://www.sap.com/canada/about.html" target="_blank">SAP Labs, Montreal</a>.
 My current research is focused on the development of techniques and tools for automated feature engineering for machine learning application development.

 <!---